ImperialCollegeLondon/rcs_cluster_scripts/README.md

   * I usually create the below aliases
     * `alias llo="latest_log o"`
     * `alias lle="latest_log e"`
+* qdel_all
+  * Delete all jobs in the queue regardless of their status
 * qdel_last
   * Delete the most recently submitted job from the queue